dzs-yaodi/Matisse/CONTRIBUTING.md

 - To contribute with a small fix, simply create a pull request.
 - Better to open an issue to discuss with the team and the community if you're intended to work on something BIG.
-- Check out our [roadmap](https://github.com/zhihu/Matisse/wiki/Roadmap) to see if some features you want is on the way.
 - Better to use English to open issues and pull requests.

 ## Code Style